gseg-ethz/GSEGUtils/docs/source/BaseArrays.rst

 .. _BaseArraysDescription:
-**********

 BaseArrays
 **********

 Description
 ===========

-A subclassable array object for easier data handling and management in research projects.
+A subclassable array object for easier data handling and management

 The main problem it aims to solve was the coupling of numeric array data with other attributes that are automatically validated.
 The main benefits being:

 * Type errors are caught early (fail-fast) and time spent debugging is reduced
-* Code foot print is smaller and in term the logic is clearer
+* Code foot print is smaller and in turn more readable and algorithm logic is clearer
 * Still has easy interaction like a Numpy array or dataclasses
-* Can also be subclassed to perform array shape and dtype validation
+* Can also be subclassed to perform array shape and data type validation

-In essence, it can be subclassed easily like one makes a dataclass, acts like a Numpy NDArray object and performs automatic attribute validation using Pydantic.
-It has been designed largely around the `PCHandler` library for handling point cloud data.
+It can be subclassed easily, acts like a Numpy NDArray object and performs automatic attribute validation using Pydantic.
+It has been designed largely around the `PCHandler` library for the extension to point cloud data but can be used for other common array objects.

 Included in the package are a number of predefined classes to create your custom classes with: